AdnanOlarmmi/Personal_Portfolio/README.md

 ### Prerequisites

-Basic Knowledge of html, css and linters
+Basic Knowledge of html, css and linters and npm

 ### Setup